PlantPathogenDiagnostics/nanoampid/docs/output.md

 ## Read Clustering

 These steps cluster reads using a reference based approach, and a secondary reference-free approach.
-No direct output files are retained, but used for assembly into consensus seqeunces.
+No direct output files are retained, but used for assembly into consensus sequences.

 ## Assembly